demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

                 },
                 {
                     "CATEGORY": "Cisco",
-                    "CONSEQUENCE": "A successful exploit could allow the attacker to stop the AnyConnect process, causing a DoS condition on the device.", "CVE_LIST": {
+                    "CONSEQUENCE": "A successful exploit could allow the attacker  to modify VPN profile files or to stop the AnyConnect process, causing a DoS condition on the device or execute arbitrary code on an affected device with SYSTEM privileges.
+To exploit this vulnerability, the attacker must have valid credentials on the affected system.", "CVE_LIST": {
                         "CVE": [
                             {